iotubeproject/iotube-validator-service/docker/README.md

 ```
 Please notet that the command does not rebuild or recreate the docker image.
 ### Run with hosted Postgres(DB)
-If you prefer a hosted Postgres service like GCP, AWS, DigitalOcean, you can create one and config .env file with all URLs and private key.
+If you prefer a hosted Postgres service like GCP, AWS, DigitalOcean, you can create a hosted Postegres and config .env file with all URLs and private key.
+You will use the following commands to start the services.

 #### Start services
 ```